 Fry Creek Trail is a 1.6 mile loop trail located near Aguanga, California that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.

 Directions from San Diego, CA: Drive north on Interstate 15 to Highway 76 (Oceanside-Pala exit).
 Head east on Hwy.
 76 to S6 and drive north toward Palomar Mountain.
 Follow S6 to Fry Creek Campground.
 Trailhead parking is just outside the campground along S6 (trail users may not use the campground for parking).
 The trailhead is located near the campground fee station just inside the entrance.

 Fun, well marked.
 Good shade cover, quiet during the week.